 In order to provide safety to personnel who would be working on the capacitors, it is desirable to connect very high resistance across the terminals of the capacitor so that they get discharged in about afew seconds after the supply is switched off.
 The residual capacitor voltage after the supply voltage is switched off should reduce to 50 volts in less than one minute of the capacitor is rated upto 650 volts and 5 minutes if the capacitor is rated for voltage more than 650 volts.
-A d.c.voltage $2 \times \text{rms}$ rated voltage of the capacitor is applied across the parallel combination of R and C where C is the capacitor.
+A d.c.voltage 2 × rms rated voltage of the capacitor is applied across the parallel combination of R and C where C is the capacitance of the capacitor under test and R is the high resistance connected across the capacitor.
 The supply is switched off and the fall in voltage across the capacitor as a function of time is recorded.
 If C is in microfarads and R in ohms, the time to discharge to 50 volts can be calculated from the formula where V is the rated rms voltage of the capacitor in volts.